PomPom248/sofia_roggero/README.md

 ## DELETE - :9001/messages
 This route deletes all messages and it uses a function called delete If everything goes right then a 200 status and a 'Messages deleted' message.
 If something goes wrong then a 500 status and an error message is sent.

+## POST - :9001/credit
+This route establishes or recharges credit, using one function called establish for the fisrt and recharge for the latter.
+The recharge function accepts one parameter, amount.
+And it's added to the existing amount.
+There's a lock/unlock event while recharging.
+If everything goes right then a 200 status and it sends a 'Credit re-established' message If something goes wrong then a 500 status and an error message is sent.

+## GET - :9001/credit
+This route gets the credit using a funtion called find If everything goes right then a 200 status and it sends all credits If something goes wrong then a 500 status and an error message is sent.

+## DELETE - :9001/credit
+This route deletes the credit using a function called delete If everything goes right then a 200 status and a 'Credits deleted' message.
+If something goes wrong then a 500 status and an error message is sent.

 ##QUESTIONS